Software Development

 Each phase helps deliver software more efficiently

-The rapid application development model is divided into four main phases.
+The RAD model is divided into four main phases.
 Each phase supports speed, flexibility, and active user involvement.
 These steps help teams deliver working software faster, using RAD development phases and tools focusing on efficiency and collaboration.

 Read more >>> V-Model in Software Development: Process, Advantages, and Best Practices